cyberbotics/webots/docs/discord/development-2020.md

 Perhaps add a 'Group' base node, put all your nodes in, and copy paste that

 ##### Sanket Khadse 05/13/2020 17:11:36
-<@239507682111913984> that is what my problem is about.
+`@Simon Steinmann` that is what my problem is about.
 The nodes I have to copy paste one by one are in "hundreds".

 ##### Simon Steinmann [Moderator] 05/13/2020 18:04:16
 `@Sanket Khadse`  perhaps direct .proto file edit can help